Sonoma State University: Athletics

 Sonoma State teams competed in intercollegiate athletics as the Sonoma State Seawolves.
 Sonoma State University was an NCAA Division II member and part of the California Collegiate Athletic Association (CCAA), Western Water Polo Association (WWPA) and the Pacific West Conference (PacWest).
 Ten of SSU's sports were in the CCAA, water polo was in the WWPA, and men's and women's tennis were in the PacWest.

 Sonoma State athletics began in 1964 with the school's first men's basketball team.
 Through the years, the Seawolves have had various successes including national championships in 1990 (women's soccer), 2002 (men's soccer), and 2009 (men's golf).
 The school's traditional colors are navy, Columbia, and white.
 SSU athletic teams participated in the CCAA, an association within the NCAA's Division II.
 The SSU Athletic Department offered nine NCAA women's sports teams and five men's teams.
-Women's track and field has been re-added to university's program.
-Besides both being located in the west of California, but one in the south and the other in the north, Sonoma and Dominguez Hills have competed heavily as conference rivals in soccer.

 In the spring of 2020, it was announced that men's tennis, women's tennis, and women's water polo would be disbanded due to insufficient funding.
 In January 2025, it was announced that the athletics department would be eliminated due to budget cuts.

+In January 2025, Sonoma State announced that they will be disbanding all 11 of the university’s sports due to budget cuts and high maintenance upkeep costs.
+The 2024-25 college sports season was the last season of Sonoma State athletics.
+Since then, the university has seen a decline in attendance due to athletes leaving the university because their sports were disbanded.

+In July 2026, Sonoma State announced the return of nine of the eleven sports that were disbanded due to budget cuts in 2025.
+A total of ten sports will return in Fall 2027, including women’s basketball, cross country, golf, soccer, softball, and volleyball, as well as men’s basketball, golf, and soccer.
+Additionally, men’s cross country will be added for the first time in over a decade to bring the university to the minimum of ten sports required for NCAA Division II eligibility.